 Auditioning is never easy, even for the most seasoned musicians.
 Whether you’re hoping for a spot in Preparatory Strings or the New York Philharmonic, playing in front of strangers who are there to judge your performance can be a nerve-wracking experience.
 Thankfully, performing under pressure often gets easier with practice, and there are plenty of things you can do to make the experience smoother and help you perform your best.
-Read on for advice collected from members of our Artistic Staff, the very folks who will be sitting on the other side of the table at your next CYSO audition.
+Read on for advice collected from members of our Artistic Staff, the very folks who will be listening to your audition.

 Do Your Homework